orieasterly/portfolio/README.md

   <summary><strong>Tools Used:</strong></summary>

   - Excel for detailed data analysis and calculations.
-  - Power Query, Power Pivot and defining measures if DAX for data integration and visualization.
+  - Power Query, Power Pivot, and defining measures if DAX for data integration and visualization.

 </details>